 , and then click

-you use to connect to your corporate network.
+and password that you use to connect to your corporate network.

 Navigate to the app download page.

 In most instances, the app download page appears immediately

 has enabled GlobalProtect Clientless VPN access, the application